 - Talking about your triggers.
 Triggers are places, sounds, and sights that can cause symptoms.
 They can be locations, social events, or holidays.

-- Know that life transitions, even positive ones such as getting married, having a baby, or starting a new job, can cause stress and result in more PTSD symptoms.
+- Remember that life transitions, even positive ones such as getting married, having a baby, or starting a new job, can cause stress and result in more PTSD symptoms.

-- Know that your relationship to your community can be changed by PTSD.
+- Keep in mind that your relationship to your community can be changed by PTSD.

 Your family and community are part of your recovery.
 Do as much as you can to work with them.
 With knowledge, your family and community can better help you.